Welcome My Dear Friend

 Quite often I will use one the keys out of my collection on air .
 Having so many keys with different sending styles can get confusing.
 So for that reason I use my left hand to send with a straight key and sideswiper.
 For single lever and dual lever (iambic) I use my right hand.
 For semi-automatic bugs I can use either a left handed or right handed version.

 Being very passionate about CW I continuously strive to improve both my sending and receiving skills.
 I do hope that this great art is never lost and would encourage anyone of any age to take the time and effort to learn this very rewarding and enjoyable skill.

 I do support and comply with the DX Code of Conduct and strongly encourage others to do likewise.
 For more information please visit here.

-Contesting and chasing DX in CW is another challenging and enjoyable aspect of the hobby which I thoroughly enjoy.
+Contesting and chasing DX is another challenging and enjoyable aspect of the hobby which I thoroughly enjoy.
 I do try and participate in as many CW contests as possible.

 Hope to work you on the bands soon.